amnotu/khalilsec-security-validation/02-web-scan.md

 ```

 **Result:** HTTP/2 negotiated successfully.
 The server also advertised
 HTTP/3 through `alt-svc`.
-HTTP/3 was not independently tested because the
+HTTP/3 was not independently tested.
-local curl build did not support it.

 ---

 ## Reverse Proxy Configuration Review

 The Caddyfile for `khalilsec.no` was reviewed directly.
+Under you can see part of it:

 ```caddyfile
 @dotfiles {